Kiama is a lovely beachside town full of attractions that is located 80 miles south of Sydney.

 If you walk to the north of Surf Beach and follow the coast around you’ll reach Kiama Blowhole.
 There are nice views back across to Surf Beach at Church Point which is by the Pavilion.

 Kiama Blow Hole

-Without a doubt at the top of the list of best things to do in Kiama is to visit the blow hole!
+Without a doubt at the top of the list of best things to see in Kiama is the blow hole!
 This is because Kiama is home to the largest blow hole in the world!